markus1189/bullet-push/README.md

                            ~/.bulletpush

 Available commands:
-  note                     Push a note link                     Push a link list                     Push a checklist file                     Push a file
+  address                  Push an address file                     Push a file link                     Push a link list                     Push a checklist note                     Push a note
 ```